florian-h05/openhab-conf/automation/lib/javascript/community/README.md

 Argument | Purpose | Required
 -|-|-
-items | The array of item states. | yes op | The comparison operator, available: equal, notEqual, larger, largerEqual, smaller, smallerEqual | yes comp | The value to compare with, e.g. numbers, ON/OFF states or strings | yes
+items | The array of item states. | yes op | The comparison operator, available: equal, notEqual, larger, largerEqual, smaller, smallerEqual. | yes comp | The value to compare with, e.g. numbers, ON/OFF states or strings. | yes

 ## 3. Item Control Utility